jluastro/PopSyCLE/README.rst

 that execute the entire PopSyCLE pipeline.

 To begin, create a slurm configuration file that contains the linux cluster parameters necessary to submit a batch scripts.
-These parameters are universal to all PopSyCLE runs and should only need to be created once.
+These parameters outline features of the slurm scheduler and the config file should only need to be created once.
 An example can be found in `<popsycle/data/slurm_config.yaml>`_.
 Next, create a PopSyCLE configuration file that contains the parameters necessary to run the PopSyCLE pipeline.
-You may want to create a PopSyCLE configuration file for each project in order to keep the operation of PopSyCLE the same over multiple fields.
+You may want to create a single PopSyCLE configuration file for each project in order to keep the execution of PopSyCLE the same over multiple fields.
 An example can be found in `<popsycle/data/popsycle_config.yaml>`_.
 Lastly, run the ``generate_slurm_scripts`` function along with information